Skywalx/simple-player-authentication/README.md

 - Ability to login into and logout from an existing account.
 - Hashing of the accounts password using Argon2
 - Storage of accounts within `accounts.yaml` in the Plugin folder
+- Ability to configure which player actions are allowed before authentication

 # :page_with_curl: Commands